Work / Mass Production

 Application filed on the dual-chamber amine filtration design

-Mechanical Design CAD Fluid Systems Hydrogen Safety Leak Testing Mass Spectrometry Supply Chain Management Supplier Competition Production Engineering Modular Design Pressure Regulation Safety Architecture
+Mechanical Design CAD Fluid Systems Sealing — Elastomers, O-rings, Ferrules Design for Manufacture (DfM) Filtration Hydrogen Safety Leak Testing Mass Spectrometry Supply Chain Management Supplier Competition Production Engineering Modular Design Pressure Regulation Safety Architecture

 The most underrated engineering skill is knowing how to use a procurement process as a design tool.
 Making the subsystem supplier-agnostic wasn't just good engineering practice — it created real commercial leverage.
 Suppliers who know they can be replaced perform differently from those who know they can't.
 The price reductions were significant, but the improvement in supplier focus and quality commitment was equally valuable and harder to quantify.
 Good design and good procurement strategy are not separate disciplines.